mourjo/search_twitter/readme.md

 ## Running the server
 To run the server locally, two things are necessary:

-1. Install dependencies using `pip install -r requirements.txt`.
+1. Install dependencies using `make init`.
 Preferable to use `virtualenv`.
 2. Obtaining access tokens to pre-authenticate the server so as to be able to access Twitter APIs.
 The obtained tokens shoud be placed in a file named `src/credentials.json` (the file does not exist by default).
 See `credentials_example.json` for the example format.
 See the Twitter docs on how to obtain the tokens [here](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
-3. Run the server using: `python src/main.py`.
+3. Run the server using: `make run`.
 The server will listen on `localhost:8080`.
 4. [Optional] Start Nginx with the following basic config to serve requests to port 80: